Mokolea/docker-pandoc/README.md

 ```

 ## TODO
+ - Add hello-world.md

+## Done
  - Setup appropriate user to not run pandoc as root and so not have generated files from root in host file system
- - Add hello-world.md

 -- Mario